cerbernetix/py-toolbox/docs/toolbox.data.md

 - Value mappers:
     - `passthrough(value)` - A passthrough mapper.
 It returns the value as it is.
     - `boolean(value)` - Converts a value to a boolean value.
+    - `decimal(separator, thousands)` - Creates a mapper for casting decimal values to floats.
-- `ValueExtractor()` - A tool for extracting values from a set of possible entries.
+- `ValueExtractor(entries, mapper)` - A tool for extracting values from a set of possible entries.